T-Pitkanen/sushi-restaurant/README.md

 # Sushi Royal

-A School Project from December 2022.
+A Quick School Project from December 2022.